Kazuko Hosoki

 Kazuko Hosoki (細木 数子, Hosoki Kazuko) was a Japanese fortune teller and writer.
 She was an author of over 100 books.
 In addition to her regular celebrity appearances on Japanese television, she was known for her belief that ancestor worship is central to Japanese identity.

+Hosoki was associated with Six-Star Divination, known in Japanese as Rokusei Senjutsu.
+Religious studies scholar Yoshihide Sakurai wrote that Hosoki published on the system in the early 1980s and "quickly set off a fortune-telling boom".
+Guinness World Records lists Hosoki as having written 81 fortune-telling books totaling 34 million copies sold.
+Netflix's media materials for the 2026 drama Straight to Hell also describe Hosoki as famous for Six-Star Divination.

 Biography

 Hosoki began managing Tokyo clubs and coffee shops while still a teenager, eventually running up debts to Japanese organized crime members.
 In 1983, she married influential Japanese power broker Masahiro Yasuoka, who died that same year.

 Celebrity

 Hosoki appeared frequently on the original Iron Chef, where she served as one of the four celebrity judges that would determine the outcome of each match.
 She was often seen stating her opinions very strongly on Japanese TV shows.
 Some of her views may be taken as conservative.
 She had repeatedly made very traditionalist statements on women in the family, stating that a woman's main function should be to support her husband's career.
-She also endorsed Junichiro Koizumi's controversial visits to Yasukuni Shrine.
+She also endorsed the controversial visits made by Japan’s Prime Minister Junichiro Koizumi to Yasukuni Shrine.

 Hosoki's celebrity fans include sumo wrestling yokozuna (grand champion) Asashōryū.
 They appeared together on TV specials and Asashōryū once rented her white Rolls-Royce.
 She maintained a residence in Arashiyama, Kyoto City.